-Usually, my 2007 embroidered piece, Self Portrait: A Personal History of Fashion is on display in its semi-permanent home at the Woods Hole Library.
-But this fall, it’s been is on view at the Cahoon Museum in Cotuit MA, as part of my exhibit, “Bedtime Stitches” through Dec.
-22, 2020.
+Usually, my 2007 embroidered piece, Self Portrait: A Personal History of Fashion is on display in its semi-permanent home at the Woods Hole Library, but this year it will be on view at the Upcountry History Museum in Greenville, SC as part of my exhibit, Salley Mavor: Social Fabric, April 3 – Sept.
+11, 2021.

 It’s been a while since Self Portrait was featured in my very first blog post in 2009, so I thought I’d revisit it today.